-In 2011 a program of grid-based and power auger assisted soil sampling (167 soil samples), geological mapping, prospecting, and rock sampling (32 rock samples) was completed.
-In 2012 a follow-up program funded by Liberty consisted of additional grid-based and power auger assisted soil sampling (287 samples), geological mapping, prospecting, and rock sampling (27 rock samples) was completed.
+The combined 2011 and Liberty's 2012 programs have consisted of grid-based and power auger assisted soil sampling (454 soil samples to date), geological mapping, prospecting, and rock sampling (59 rock samples to date).
 There is poor outcrop and thus the soil sampling is an important early-stage exploration tool.
-The 2011 soil sampling has identified five gold-in-soil anomalies (greater than 10 ppb).
+The combined soil sampling programs have identified at least five gold-in-soil anomalies (greater than 10 ppb).
 Maximum soil values exceed 100 ppb gold.
 The two largest soil anomalies shed into the McCord Creek drainage and are 850 by 250 metres, and 650 by 200 metres in size.
-A report is expected shortly on the 2012 field program.